Showing posts with label Toilets on site. Show all posts

 Morton St Paul and its labyrinth

-St Paul’s welcomes visitors to view its fine collection of ten windows designed by Sir Edward Burne-Jones who worked on them with William Morris, which is our privilege to share with you.
-Also a font of frostily marble surmounted by a fine carved canopy and an Augustus Gern organ built in 1891.
-The organ case is a wonderful piece of craftsmanship.
-Follow in the footsteps of St Paul, walk the labyrinth and enjoy tea, coffee and homemade cakes.
+St Paul’s welcomes visitors to view its collection of ten windows designed by Sir Edward Burne-Jones, who worked on them with William Morris.
+The carpet in front of the altar is also of a William Morris design.
+Font of Frosterley marble surmounted by a fine canopy.
+The Augustus Gern organ was built in 1891 and the organ case is a wonderful piece of craftsmanship.
+A warm welcome and delicious refreshments.

 Photo: Ashley Taylor, Push Creativity*